adrlah/multipleScattering/README.md

 The code (or parts of it) may be used for non-profit purposes as long as the copyright notice is included and [A] is credited and cited.

-[A] A. Lahuerta-Lavieja, M. Johansson, U. Gustavsson, T. A. H. Bressner, and G. A. E. Vandenbosch, "Combination of millimeter-wave blockage and scattering models supporting multiple-scattering," submitted to IEEE Trans.
+[A] A. Lahuerta-Lavieja, M. Johansson, U. Gustavsson, T. A. H. Bressner, and G. A. E. Vandenbosch, "Computationally efficient millimeter-wave backscattering models: A multiple-scattering model," submitted to IEEE Trans.
 Antennas Propag., 2020.

 ### How to set up the simulation environment